deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 Changes Automatically Applied to the Model Class
 ------------------------------------------------

-After registering the ``News`` model for translation an SQL dump of the news app will look like this:
+After registering the ``News`` model for translation a SQL dump of the news app will look like this:

 .. code-block:: console